-Working in the community and with the community can be an exciting and rewarding process.
-We can proactively address health needs in a community setting, but this presents different challenges than working in a conventional clinical setting.
+Working in the community and with the community can be an exciting and rewarding process and is a critical strategy to extend health beyond healthcare.
+We can proactively address health needs in a community setting, but community engagement presents different challenges than working in a conventional clinical setting.

-This module describes steps to take to develop a community health program.
-Programs can range from a one-time health screening event to an ongoing educational program for community residents.
+This module describes steps to take to develop a community health program or project.
+Programs can range from a one-time health screening event to an ongoing educational program or collaboration with community residents.
 No matter the size or scope of a community health project, many of the basic steps are the same.

 This training module must be completed, and the test passed with a score of 80% or higher, within the previous 24 months of the submission of the Community Health Activity Request form.